isomerpages/moe-orchidparksec/_links/Prospective Students (DSA)/Physical Sports & Games.md

 </li><li>Others:
 	<ul><li>Conduct grade of at least ‘Very Good’ in his/her Primary 5 and Primary 6 school report</li></ul></li></ol>

-<p><strong><em>Please note that meeting all the criteria does not guarantee the student will be shortlisted/given an offer.<br>Due to different profiles of applicants, selection/shortlisting trends may differ year on year.
-Shortlisted applicants will be required to undergo performance tasks and interviews.</em></strong></p>
+<p><strong>Please note that meeting all the criteria does not guarantee the student will be shortlisted/given an offer.
+Due to different profiles of applicants, selection/shortlisting trends may differ year on year.
+Shortlisted applicants will be required to undergo performance tasks and interviews.</strong></p>

 </div>